Why should you visit Bansko in summer? Because Bulgaria is lovely and Bansko in summer has so much to offer.

 Visit Bansko in summer to enjoy the nature, the history and the welcoming serenity of the town

-For the past few years, the Bansko community has been growing and expanding its touristic shape, to attract seasons all year long, and for good reason.
-Locals are not just friendly owners of a comfortable accommodation for sports enthusiasts, but they are talented craftsmen, winemakers, sculptures and painters, and great cooks and full of tales hosts.
+For the past few years, the Bansko community has been growing and expanding its touristic shape to attract seasons all year long, and for a good reason.
+Locals are not just friendly owners of comfortable accommodation for sports enthusiasts, but they are talented craftsmen, winemakers, sculptures and painters, and great cooks and full of tales hosts.

-Wondering on those paved streets, people like George the carpenter, who is also a master of rakia, a traditional Bulgarian drink will welcome you into their home, tell you stories from long ago and show you their crafts.
+Wondering on those paved streets, people like George the carpenter, who is also a master of rakia, a traditional Bulgarian drink, will welcome you into their home, tell you stories from long ago and show you their crafts.
 We visited George, who is the owner of a hotel, carves wood, paints and makes all kind of home needed crafts.
 And had the best rakia for you to taste.

 The central part of the town was recently restored, making it easier to admire the paved streets, the old houses and mountain landscape.
 It’s like a real size postcard walk.
-But don’t get carried too far away, because you need to stop and taste the red wine, that the locals have for you to taste.
+But don’t get carried too far away, because you need to stop and taste the local red wine.

-No visit is complete without a proper traditional meal
+Summer in Bansko, Bulgaria: No visit is complete without a proper traditional meal

 And after a good wine tasting, a delicious dinner will most likely happen, as the traditional Bulgarian restaurants start to switch on the lights.
-Unfortunately, as most East European countries, to the centre of the Bulgarian cuisine, you will find animal products, but there is a good side.
+Unfortunately, as in most East European countries, to the centre of the Bulgarian cuisine, you will find animal products, but there is a good side.

 What not to miss in Bansko if you’re a vegan

-And for all vegans visiting Bansko, there is a great news.
+And for all vegans visiting Bansko, there is great news.
 There is a small, special place called Coconut.
-It is a smoothie shop run by Dimi and Lacho, and it so instagramable, the special potions made right in front of you are worthy of at least an Instagram story.
+It is a smoothie shop run by Dimi and Lacho, and it so Instagrammable; the special potions made right in front of you are worthy of at least an Instagram story.
 Plus, it’s delicious.

 Before getting there I’ve heard only of Kempinski Resort, which is a 5* hotel, open all year long.
-Spa included for guests.
-Quite an impressive location, for such a small town.
+Spa included for guests—quite an impressive location, for such a small town.

 Why is Bansko becoming more famous each day?
 It isn’t all about the people, the landscapes and the culture.
 Because the community can host travellers all year long.
 Digital nomads and wanderers have a co-working space and most importantly it’s an accessible and inspirational place to retreat to.
-I sometimes feel like I want to run away before society brainwashes me, again.
+I sometimes feel like I want to run away before society brainwashes me again.